lgreco/cdp/docs/source/shared/expectations.rst

 * **Come to class.**

-* If you are taking an **asynchronous** course with me, please schedule at least 4 meetings with me during the term.
+* If you are taking an **asynchronous** course with me, please follow the course's directions for 1-on-1 meetings with me.
 These meetings must be spaced out throughout the semester.
-Plan your first meeting with me during week 3.
-It is a good idea to plan one meeting for the week after the midterm, to discuss progress.
+Plan your first meeting with me during week 2 or 3.
 I also expect you to be in touch with me on a weekly basis, via email or messaging, with questions about your assignments, study, etc.